top of page

 Disasters are not random acts of fate.
 The storms, hurricanes, fires, and other extreme events that naturally occur are not disasters in themselves.
-What causes the disasters are the failures of power, water, communications, logistics, and finance—and communities that prepare for those failures recover faster, cheaper, and with far less human cost.
+What causes the disasters are the failures of power, water, communications, logistics, and finance.
+Communities that prepare for those failures recover faster, cheaper, and with far less human cost.

 The Core Principle: Access Beats Ownership